PAAC Admin

 Support Our Work

-Organizational Partners: Support Pennsylvania’s nursing workforce by partnering with PA-NWC.
-Sponsorship offers meaningful engagement with nursing leaders while advancing sustainable, statewide impact.
+Partner With Us: Support the nursing workforce through annual sponsorship or program and event partnerships.
+Sponsorship provides meaningful engagement with nursing leaders while advancing sustainable, statewide impact.

-Explore Our Impact: Explore PA Nursing Workforce Coalition's first Fiscal Year Impact Report highlighting collective progress to support nurses across education, transition to practice, retention, and leadership.
+View Our Impact: Explore our first Impact Report, highlighting progress to support nurses across education, transition to practice, retention, and leadership.
+See how these efforts drive meaningful change across the nursing workforce.

 SVP Nursing Practice, Advancement and Wellbeing, Jefferson Health System